kvz/fakefile/README.md

 A Universal Makefile for JavaScript that proxies to your npm scripts.

+## How

+After installing, you can type `mak<TAB><TAB>` for [autocompletion](http://davidalger.com/development/bash-completion-on-os-x-with-brew/).
+Fakefile then quickly enumerates any npm scripts in your `package.json` and presents these.
+It does this at runtime, so it won't need any maintenance as your project changes its npm scripts.

 ## Why

 This gets us the best of both worlds.
 Codify your tasks in a system (npm scripts) that won't be obsolete within the year, that's straightforward to people on Windows (they can ignore the Makefile and use `npm run`), and unix folks alike.
+Profit from instant autocomplete.
 In any repo I maintain, no matter the language, `make <something>` gets me what I want without thinking twice.

 I wrote a [blog post](http://kvz.io/blog/2016/02/18/a-universal-makefile-for-javascript/) that goes into more detail why this makes for a great JavaScript task running environment.

 ## Use

-After installing you can type `mak<TAB><TAB>` for [autocompletion](http://davidalger.com/development/bash-completion-on-os-x-with-brew/), and Fakefile quickly enumerates any npm scripts in your `package.json` and presents these.
-It does this at runtime, so it won't need any maintenance as your project changes its npm scripts.

-Run `make test` and the command is passed onto `npm run test` that should do the lower-level plumbing.
+Run e.g. `make test` and the command is passed onto `npm run test` that should do the lower-level plumbing.

 Makefiles can't handle `:` characters well so it will offer `npm run build:production` to you as `make build-production`.